 them, and so all the traffic behind the State Troopers is moving at 55 or

 so.
-In front of them a vast space opens up.
+In front of them a vast open space appears.
 After many minutes, the

 traffic which had been feeding into the city traffic jams simply stops

 arriving.
-There is no new traffic for many minutes.
-The huge jam trickles
+There's little new traffic for many minutes.
+The huge jam

 away.
 Just as the last of it is gone, the row of State troopers and the